Dark Mode

 5. Wait For A USCIS Receipt Notice

-Form I-797C will grant you a validity extension of 24 months if you:
+• Form I-797C will grant you a validity extension of 36 months.

 6. Attend A Biometric Appointment